top of page

 Based on the combined results of two medical studies, 94% of patients treated with Levulan® PDT and BLU-U® rated the cosmetic response as good to excellent.

 Additionally, no scarring was reported during the medical studies.
-The most common side effects experienced by patients in these medical studies included scaling/crusting, hypo/hyper-pigmentation, itching, stinging, and/or burning, redness and swelling.
-Severe stinging and/or burning at one or more lesions being treated was reported by at least 50% of patients at some time during treatment.
+The most common side effects experienced by patients in these studies included scaling/crusting, hypo/hyper-pigmentation, itching, stinging, and/or burning, redness, and swelling.
+Severe stinging and/or burning at one or more lesions being treated was reported by at least 50% of patients at some point during treatment.

 How does Levulan® PDT work?

-When Levulan® Kerastick Topical Solution is applied to Grade 1 or 2 AKs, the solution is absorbed by the AK cells where it is converted to a chemical that makes the cells extremely sensitive to light.
-When the AK cells are exposed to the BLU-U, this light causes reactions which destroy the AK cells.
+When Levulan® Kerastick Topical Solution is applied to Grade 1 or 2 AKs, the solution is absorbed by the AK cells, where it is converted to a chemical that makes the cells extremely sensitive to light.
+When the AK cells are exposed to the BLU-U, this light causes reactions that destroy the AK cells.

-Step 1: Application of the Levulan® Kerastick Topical Solution
+Step 1: Application of Levulan® Kerastick Topical Solution

-The first step in Levulan® PDT is the application of the Levulan® Kerastick Topical Solution, 20% to the individual AKs on your face or scalp by your dermatologist or other health care professional.
-This solution is an acid that occurs naturally in your body.
-It makes the AKs more sensitive to light.
-This application prepares the AKs for step 2 in the Levulan® PDT treatment.
-Once the Levulan® Kerastick Topical Solution is applied to the AKs, Dr. Sasmor will direct you to wait the recommended time in order to allow the solution to penetrate the target cells we mentioned earlier.
+The first step in Levulan® PDT is the application of Levulan® Kerastick Topical Solution, 20%, to the individual AKs on your face or scalp by your dermatologist or other healthcare professional.
+This solution is an acid that occurs naturally in your body and makes the AKs more sensitive to light.
+This application prepares the AKs for step 2 of the Levulan® PDT treatment.
+Once the Levulan® Kerastick Topical Solution is applied, you will be directed to wait the recommended time to allow the solution to penetrate the target cells.

 Step 2: BLU-U® Treatment

-After your incubation period, you will receive a blue light treatment, which is the second and the final step in the treatment.
-The BLU-U® treatment time is 16 minutes and 40 seconds.
+After your incubation period, you will receive a blue light treatment, which is the second and final step in the treatment.
+The BLU-U® treatment lasts 16 minutes and 40 seconds.

 The Benefits of Levulan® PDT Treatment